 3. Sex Work Is Like Any Other Work…

-Sex work work, and that means it comes with all the politics of other jobs.
+Sex work is work, and that means it comes with all the politics of other jobs.
 There’s no type of work that you can do that gets you completely away from office politics, and sex workers will tell you their job is like any other…

 Which it is and it isn’t.
 The reason Kristin fell into sex work was because she knew she could make $300-$10,000 in one night, pay her bills, and sleep and be lazy for weeks or even months.
 She took extravagant vacations and overspent her money.
 She was lazy and, now in her late 30s, she’s painfully aware of how little translatable job skills she has.

-During our time dating, Kristin tried (and failed) to start an online art shop, become an art consultant, go back to nursing school, and so much more.
+During our time dating, Hortense tried (and failed) to start an online art shop, become an art consultant, go back to nursing school, and so much more.
 It started to become clearer and clearer to me that she didn’t have any work ethic, so I recruited her to help me with my holiday gift guides.

 Kristin made a million promises, but she failed to deliver on any of them.
 She was just a talker who knew how to bullshit her way through conversations and make you believe her fantasies.
-I dumped Kristin for dropping the ball on my career.
+I dumped Hortense for dropping the ball on my career.

 4. Sex Workers Sell Lies – Not Sex…